 - Add Amazon affiliate link for that book within your content or in the description of your video.

-- Get commission for anyone who buys the book from your link.
+- Get commission whenever anyone buys using your link.

 2. Become an Audiobook Narrator

-If you have a great voice that people love to listen to, then you can try becoming a book narrator where your job is to record the book with your own voice.
+Nowadays, many people prefer audiobooks over reading a real book because of its flexibility.
+If you have a great voice that people love to listen to, you can try becoming a book narrator where your job is to record the book with your own voice.

-If you have a strong grammar and an eye to detect typos, you can become either a Proofreader or Editor.
+If you have strong grammar and an eye to catch errors & typos in texts?
+You can become a Proofreader or an Editor.

 All you have to do is read written documents like books and fix all the grammatical, punctuation, spelling & typo errors.
 For this job, you are paid on an hourly basis.